Faces of men, hair of women: the locust plague of Revelation 9

 Lindsey wrote in There’s A New World Coming, A Prophetic Odyssey (Santa Ana, California, Vision House, 1973). p.
 8:

 How could this first-century man describe the scientific wonders of the latter twentieth century?
 He had to illustrate them with phenomena of the first century; for instance, a thermonuclear war looked to him like a giant volcanic eruption spewing fire and brimstone… Much of the symbolism John used was the result of a first century man being catapulted in God’s time machine up to the end of the twentieth century, then returned to his own time and commanded to write what he had seen and heard.
 The only way that John could obey that instruction was to use phenomena with which he was familiar to illustrate the scientific and technical marvels that he predicts.
 Some writers have chosen to interpret each symbol quite literally.
-For example, a locust with the face of a man, the teeth of a lion, a breastplate of iron, a tail than can sting, and wings that make the sound of many chariots would have to be specially created by God to look just like that description.
+For example, a locust with the face of a man, the teeth of a lion, a breastplate of iron, a tail that can sting, and wings that make the sound of many chariots would have to be specially created by God to look just like that description.
 I personally tend to think that God might utilize in his judgments some modern devices of man which the Apostle John was at a loss for words to describe nineteen centuries ago!
 In the case just mentioned, the locusts might symbolize an advanced kind of helicopter.
 This is just one example of the fast-moving, contemporary, and often deductive manner in which I have chosen to approach the Book of Revelation.
 I realize I’ll be accused by some of making wild speculations…

 John MacArthur wrote: